bobatdental/DentalSelectTest/README.md

   * Subscribers table SQL creation script found at root.
   * Business logic does not contain any logging, but the error handling and logging logic are in place to be extended.
   * The DAL and BL logic could be put into seperate projects but was kept in one project for simplicity.

+# Steps to run
+ * Clone the repo.
+ * Restore NuGet Packages.
+ * Manually create Forms DB in local solution App_Data folder.
+ * Use Subscribers_Table_Creation_20180103.sql to create Subscribers table
+ * Run the app, you should be good to go :-)